 • Passeport Suisse: Films by Swiss directors that were directed abroad as well as international films directed in Switzerland

-• Sur la carte de…: Films chosen by a guest film director that have influenced his/her work
+• Sur la carte de…: Films chosen by a guest film director that have influenced her or his work

 The Festival also offers a program for schools, colleges and universities.
 The programme is called Planète Cinéma.
-With more than 11,000 children and teenagers registered, Planète Cinéma is the most important school program in Switzerland.
+With close to 12,000 children and teenagers registered, Planète Cinéma is the most important school program in Switzerland.

 Discussions and debates are organized between filmmakers, the audience, journalists and industry professionals.